DIDSR/DataCard-Metadata/Consistency/README.md

 ```

-## Modules
+## Repository organization

-DataCard Metadata comprises several integrated modules:
+`dcard_completeness_main.py` - Main python module

-1. **Completeness Assessment** (dcard_completeness_main.py)
+`io_utils.py` - Functions for reading files and producing plots

-1. **Coverage Assessment** (dcard_coverage_main.py)
+`score_utils.py` - Functions for calculating completeness metrics

-1. **Consistency Assessment** (dcard_consistency_main.py)
+`field_matching_utils.py` - Functions for matching dataset field names with required field names

 ## Usage

-The tool can be used by running the any of the main python modules.
+The tool can be used by running the `dcard_completeness_main.py` python module.

-The modules accept 3 arguments:
+The module accepts 3 arguments:

-`--data_path`: Path to dataset metadata file on which assessment needs to be performed
+`--data_path`: Path to dataset metadata file on which completeness assessment needs to be performed

 `--reference_path`:  Path to metadata reference dictionary

-`--cc_level`: The level at which assessment should be performed.
+`--cc_level`: The level at which completeness should be assessed.
 This argument is used to specify a subgroup within the chosen metadata dictionary.

 ### Inputs